 Differences Between Snorting and Injecting Drugs

-Drug addiction has, for quite some time, been a major health-related issue throughout the United States.
-There are many different kinds of drugs available throughout the country, and whether or not an individual becomes addicted will depend heavily on that individual – what kind of drugs he or she uses, the frequency of use, and any potential underlying risk factors.
+For quite some time, drug addiction has been a major health-related issue throughout the United States.
+There are many different kinds of drugs available throughout the country, and whether or not an individual becomes addicted will depend heavily on that individual – what kind of drugs they use, the frequency of use, and any potential underlying risk factors.
 The National Institute on Drug Abuse reports that alcohol is the most commonly abused chemical substance, closely followed by tobacco, marijuana, and illicit drugs (which can range from stimulants like cocaine or methamphetamine to opioid narcotics like heroin).

 Not everyone who picks up a chemical substance will become addicted.
 Most people who experiment with drugs will not develop a serious, life-threatening substance abuse problem.
 When it comes to who gets addicted and who does not, the method of ingestion will play a significant role.
-Some drugs come in pill form, and they are taken orally, or swallowed (like prescription painkillers or prescription stimulants).
-Some come in a powder form, and they are ingested nasally, or snorted (like cocaine).
-Some drugs are smoked (like marijuana or crack cocaine) and some are injected intravenously (like heroin).
+Some drugs come in pill form and are taken orally or swallowed (like prescription painkillers or prescription stimulants).
+Some come in powder form and are ingested nasally or snorted (like cocaine).
+Some drugs are smoked (like marijuana or crack cocaine), and some are injected intravenously (like heroin).

 Dangers of Snorting Drugs

-Unfortunately, those that choose this method of ingestion will almost always do short and long-term damage.
-Not only will the respiratory system suffer (after being repeatedly exposed to chemicals and toxins), but the nasal passages will suffer as well.
+Unfortunately, those who choose this ingestion method will almost always do short- and long-term damage.
+Not only will the respiratory system suffer (after being repeatedly exposed to chemicals and toxins), but the nasal passages will also suffer.
 In some cases, they may entirely collapse.
-Some begin to experience chronic nosebleeds, some permanently lose their sense of smell, and some will experience a chronic runny nose and issues with the esophagus.
+Some begin to experience chronic nosebleeds; some permanently lose their sense of smell, and some experience a chronic runny nose and issues with the esophagus.
 Snorting drugs can lead to throat cancer, a deteriorated nose, heart attack, seizures, coma, and death.

 Dangers of Injecting Drugs